goong-io/goong-io.github.io/docs/pages/example/check-for-support.md

 language:
 - JavaScript
 products:
-- Mapbox GL JS
+- Goong GL JS
 prependJs:
 - "import Example from '../../components/example';"
 - "import html from './check-for-support.html';"
 ---

-Use [`supported`](https://maplibre.org/maplibre-gl-js-docs/api/properties/#supported) to check for MapLibre GL browser support, and show an alert if the browser does not support MapLibre GL.
+Use [`supported`](/goong-js-docs/api/properties/#supported) to check for Goong GL browser support, and show an alert if the browser does not support MapLibre GL.
 Find more information about browser support for Mapbox tools in the [Browser support](https://docs.mapbox.com/help/troubleshooting/mapbox-browser-support/) troubleshooting guide.

 {{ <Example html={html} {...this.props} /> }}